Tuition and Fees Quicklinks:

 Health Insurance Fee & Waiver

 - Health Insurance Fee Waiver: Students may waive participation in the plan if they have comparable health insurance coverage.
-Students are encouraged to review the information on the SHIP and eligibility to waive information provided by Brown University Insurance Office.
+Students are encouraged to review the information regarding deadlines and eligibility to waive SHIP.
 Students must complete an online waiver for EACH academic year if the student does not wish to participate in the University SHIP.
-Please refer to the Insurance Office website for the waiver submittal deadline and additional assistance.
 Upon receipt and approval of the waiver, the student's account will be credited for the Health Insurance Fee.
 Students are responsible for making sure that the online waiver is submitted by the deadline.

 - Aided students who do not currently have health insurance or comparable health insurance, may be eligible for the Student Health Insurance Plan (SHIP) Scholarship.
 In order to determine eligibility, students must complete the "important consideration questions" on the waiver page.
 Once submitted, an immediate message will display stating that you are unable to proceed to the waiver form due to the fact that your insurance is inadequate.
 Please take a snapshot of that message and forward it to the Office of Financial Aid ([email protected]) to determine whether you are eligible to receive the SHIP Scholarship.